ConferenceCarbonTracker/ConferenceCarbonTracker/README.md

 # ConferenceCarbonTracker
-Tracking the carbon emissions from scientific conferences
+Tracking the carbon emissions from scientific conferences.